michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 openssl genrsa -out rsa_private.pem 2048
 openssl rsa -in rsa_private.pem -pubout -out rsa_public.pem
 ```
-* You can now report the device ID to the file `config.json`
+* Take note of the Device ID
 * Going back to the main page of our project go to the **BigQuery** section (top
   left menu)
   * Clicking on the three dots next to your project ID in the explorer section